quantumquantara-arch/aureon/evercycle-codex/evercycle_integrations.md

 # Evercycle Codex — Integration Guide
-How Aureon, NexLevelAI, and the broader Quantara ecosystem use the Evercycle Codex as a foundational temporal layer.
+How Aureon use the Evercycle Codex as a foundational temporal layer.

 ## 1. Aureon Integration